Did you get your HSK scores?

 xiaophil

-December 31, 2009, 12:18 AM posted in General DiscussionWell, I got mine.
+December 31, 2009 at 12:18 AM posted in General DiscussionWell, I got mine.
 I am mostly happy.
 I feel like I should've done better after studying fairly intensively for 2 years, but since I have done better than about 87% of those who take the test, I shall not complain, especially since I have no particular skill for taking tests and I didn't specifically prepare for the HSK.
 Anyway, I scored level 6 (intermediate C).
 That's the elementary/intermediate test that most people take.
 I think if I keep at the current pace, next time I can get level 7 for sure and I even have hopes for level 8.
 Level 9 is my dream, haha.

 Did anyone else get their scores?